• Level of education

 Objectives

-Using 2D and 3D seismic data, students will be given a step-by-step interpretation project to provide an initial integrated assessment drawing on their previous geological knowledge.
-All interpretation will be carried out on an interpretation station using dedicated industry software (Kingdom and Petrel).
-Although it generally takes several years to train a good seismic interpreter, the aim of this module is to provide the concepts and basis for error-free interpretation, i.e. avoiding classic pitfalls such as object size problems and their resolution.
+Using 2D and 3D seismic data, students will carry out a step-by-step interpretation project to provide an initial integrated assessment drawing on their prior knowledge of geology.
+The entire interpretation will be carried out on an interpretation workstation using dedicated industry software (Kingdom and Petrel).
+Although it generally takes several years to train a good seismic interpreter, the aim of this module is to provide the concepts and foundations for error-free interpretation, i.e., avoiding classic pitfalls such as object size issues and their resolution.

-The datasets will be adapted to the training course, so as to best match the pedagogical objectives of the Masters programs from which the students come.
+The datasets will be adapted to the course to best suit the educational objectives of the Master's programs from which the students come.

-> Understanding the spatial and temporal representation of seismic data
+> Understand the spatial and temporal representation of seismic data

-> Characterizing sedimentary and structural objects in map and cross-section
+> Characterize sedimentary and structural objects on maps and sections

-> Making correlation maps and interpreting them in the time domain
+> Produce correlation maps and interpret them in the time domain

 Read more